jwstegemann/fritz2-docs/RemoteCalls.md

 action("just a name") handledBy userStore.addUser
 ```

-To see a complete example of this visit our [remote example](https://examples.fritz2.dev/remote/build/distributions/index.html)
+To see a complete example of this, visit our [remote example](https://examples.fritz2.dev/remote/build/distributions
+/index.html)

 In the real world, instead of creating the JSON manually, better use [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization).
-Therefore, have a look at our [repositories](Repositories.html) service.
+So have a look at our [repositories](Repositories.html) service.

 You can easily setup your local webpack-server to proxy other services when developing locally in your `build.gradle.kts: